 New Faculty Teaching Support | AY2023-24

-This is an opportunity to reconnect with colleagues from all across campus over breakfast, including coffee/tea and light snacks.
-In addition, you will get guidance helpful to ongoing professional development as an educator.
-Along with opportunities to (re)connect with other early career faculty from across campus we will explore ideas, resources and support key to your success at Cal Poly.
+Take advantage of this opportunity to reconnect with colleagues from across campus over breakfast and receive guidance helpful to ongoing professional development as an educator.
+Participants will explore ideas, resources, and support.

 Getting Started With Canvas

 Canvas is Cal Poly's learning management system (LMS), which is an indispensable platform for teaching your courses and connecting with your students.
 All courses are automatically created each quarter with the students automatically enrolled.
 Canvas is easy to learn and use and provides an ample set of tools for engaging students and managing course activities.
 The CTLT provides an extensive menu of tutorials, guides, and workshops, as well as staff support during work hours.
 Here's the link to the Canvas Support home page.
 Below are links to a few specific resources that may be of most interest for those new to Canvas:

 Workshops on Teaching and Learning

 The CTLT offers workshops on a wide range of teaching-related topics, including a growing set of self-paced workshops.
 Workshop announcements appear in weekly CTLT newsletters and information on current offerings are available on our Workshops page.
 Check frequently for updates.

 CTLT's instructional designers and directors are available to all Cal Poly faculty (full or part-time) for confidential consultations on teaching effectiveness.
 All CTLT staff hold advanced degrees, have years of experience as faculty developers, and bring experience teaching at the university level.
 These can be opportunities to problem solve specific challenges, to consider and implement new methods, or to explore instructional innovations.
 Appointments are available for online sessions or on campus.